Locrio de Arenque (Rice and Smoked Herring) hasn’t always been the beloved dish that we know today.

-- Soak the herrings for two hours in abundant water.
+Soak the herrings for two hours in half the water.
 After soaking get rid of this water.

-- Boil the herrings in clear water until it starts to come apart.
+Boil the herrings in the remaining water until it starts to come apart.
 Let it cool down.
-Remove the herring from the water (reserve 4½ cup of the boiling water) and clean of bones and skin.
+Remove the herring from the water (reserve 4 1/2 cup of the boiling water) and clean of bones and skin, then shred.

-- In an iron pot heat 3 tablespoons of oil over medium heat, add the celery, parsley, tomato sauce, bell pepper, capers and garlic.
+In an iron pot heat 3 tablespoons of oil over medium heat, add the celery, auyama, bell pepper, garlic, capers, tomato sauce, and parsley.

-- Once the ingredients in the pot are heated through, add the water that you had reserved and bring to a boil, season with salt to taste if necessary.
+Once the ingredients in the pot are heated through, add the liquid that you had reserved, and bring to a boil, season with salt to taste if necessary.

-- When it breaks a boil add the rice.
+When it breaks the boil, add the rice.
 Stir regularly to avoid excessive sticking.

 When all the liquid has evaporated, cover with a tight-fitting lid and simmer over very low heat.
 Simmer 15 minutes and uncover, stir, mix in the remaining oil and cover again.

-- If necessary, cover and leave another 5 minutes over very low heat.
+If necessary, cover and simmer for another 5 minutes over very low heat.